The Yucatan Peninsula is a region in Mexico that has been home to some of the most influential civilizations in history.

 We chose Sunscape Akumal Resort and it was a great place to do just that!

-4. Tulum: The Chic & Trendy Town Of The Riviera Maya
+4. Take Selfies In The Trendy Town Of Tulum

 Tulum is located on Mexico’s Caribbean coast about an hour drive from Playa del Carmen, which hosts luxury resorts like The Royal Hacienda or Secrets Akumal Bay.